What Does A Hood Piercing Look Like? | Bold, Unique, Stylish

 Key Takeaways: What Does A Hood Piercing Look Like?

-Placement: Pierced through the clitoral hood skin.
+Placement: Pierced through the clitoral hood skin, not directly through the clitoris.

 Visibility: Often subtle and discreet when healed.